 IRS tells millions of Americans in 22 states to hold off on filing their taxes

-The IRS is asking millions of taxpayers in 22 states including California and Colorado who received tax rebates last year to hold off on filing their taxes.
+The IRS is asking millions of taxpayers in 22 states including California, Colorado and Florida who received tax rebates last year to hold off on filing their taxes.

 About 16 million California residents received "middle-class tax refund" checks of $350 per eligible taxpayer last year, part of a relief package designed by the state to help residents cope with soaring inflation at a time when the state had a budget surplus.